PhillipSchmitz/PhillipSchmitz/README.md

 - 👋 Hi, I’m @PhillipSchmitz
 - 👀 I’m interested in AI, general algorithms and simulations.
 - 🌱 I’m currently learning advanced coding concepts and techniques.
-- 💞️ I’m looking to collaborate on several projects in the future.
+- 💞️ I’m looking to collaborate in several projects in the future.
 - 📫 How to reach me ...

 <!---